 3. Find a good vet.Just as people need doctors, pets need veterinarians to handle shots, illnesses, checkups, etc. Ask to see who fellow pet-owners recommend and talk to your vet about the best health-boosting steps you can take for your dog.

 4. Bath time can be crazy.It only takes one bath to realize that dogs love to run — everywhere — to dry themselves after getting wet.
 You can simplify this routine by finding an extra-absorbent, pet-friendly towel such as the Dog Lover’s Towel.
 This product is made to dry your pet faster, so you get less wet in the bath-time process and your house towels stay off-limits.

 5. Some pets have behavior issues.Every dog is unique, and most may have some behavior issue or another.
 Your pet could bark a lot, chew furniture, experience separation anxiety or even get aggressive.
 Be prepared for the possibilities by researching your dog’s breed, talking to your vet and staying alert to any odd behavior patterns.

 6. Be patient.Becoming a pet owner is a long-term decision.
 Commit now to loving your pet through whatever comes up — and, odds are, your pet will love you for it.

 When you’re ready to pick a pup to call your own, you can set yourself up for pet-owner success by getting the right supplies.
-Think through the steps above and purchase proper pet products so that you’re ready for whatever happens.
+Think through the steps given in this puppy guide for new owners and purchase proper pet products so that you’re ready for whatever happens.
 As part of your preparation, order from Dog Lover’s Towel today, or contact us anytime to learn more!